International Children’s Park

 Wing Luke Museum of the Asian Pacific American Experience

 The beautifully unique Wing Luke examines Asian-Pacific American culture, focusing on prickly issues such as Chinese settlement in the...

 Got kids?
 Got kid-like tendencies?
 Love the buzzers and bells of good old-fashioned games machines?
 Lay aside your iPad apps and become...

 Hing Hay Park

-If you need a tranquil spot to rest while wandering the ID, Hing Hay Park lends a little green to the otherwise austere district.
-The...
+If you need a tranquil spot to rest while wandering the ID, Hing Hay Park (more of a square than a park) lends a little breathing space...

 International Children’s Park information

-If the kids aren’t up for exploring the Asian markets or sitting still for a dim sum brunch, bring them here to work off some energy by playing on the bronze dragon sculpture, designed by George Tsutakawa, a Seattle native who spent much of his childhood in Japan, then returned to become an internationally renowned sculptor and painter and a professor at the University of Washington.
+If your offspring aren’t up for exploring the Asian markets or sitting still for a dim-sum brunch, then bring them to this diminutive coming-up-for-air park with a unique bronze dragon sculpture crying out to be climbed on.
+It was designed by George Tsutakawa, a Seattle native who spent much of his childhood in Japan, then returned to become an internationally renowned sculptor and painter and a professor at the University of Washington.